skip to Main Content

 strategies

-Supporting women*’s rights organizations to become stronger, more resourced and coordinated at advocating for their rights.
-We also help them connect to other movements and build alliances.
+Supporting women’s* rights organizations to become stronger, more resourced and coordinated at advocating for their rights.
+We also help build connections across movements and strengthen alliances.

 Leading lobby and advocacy so that donors provide more and better funding for women*-led organizations, and political and societal actors push for social, legal and policy change to reach gender equality.